 The main objective is to keep yourself not just busy, but using your nursing skills.
 Employers look very highly on a nurse who is successfully balancing volunteer time and taking care of their homefront.
 For the best results, try to utilize your nursing skills into these opportunities and present them in your résumé or CV.

 A good side note to take here is: within your cover letter, make sure to emphasize this experience with your long term growth plan for your career.
 Try to make it a point to touch upon how you used your nursing employment gap to benefit an organization you are seeking a position in.

 Tip 2: Use A Functional Résumé Approach

 If you have been out of the workforce for a number of years, then take a functional résumé technique.
 What you are trying to accomplish in this technique is to show what your skills and abilities are in relation to your experience.
 This is as opposed to focusing on chronological timeline of your work history.

-If you don’t know what a functional résumé looks like then it would be advisable to reach out to a professional résumé writer like Amanda here at The Résumé Rx to assist you.
+If you don’t know what a functional résumé looks like then it would be advisable to reach out to our friend Sara at The RN Resume – click here to schedule a consult with her and don’t forget to tell her that we sent you to assist you. 🙂

 Tip 3: Consider Continuing Your Education in the Nursing Employment Gap